World Games: Opening ceremony

 The opening ceremony marks the official start of The World Games.
 Until Duisburg 2005, athletes paraded into the ceremony grouped by sport.
 From 2005, they were grouped by nation, and now march in alphabetical order, with the host country and then the judges last.

 The Athletes' Oath is taken by an athlete of the host nation, and the Judges' Oath is taken by the chairman of the Tournament Judges' Commission.
 Parading of flags, speeches and official opening also make up the required parts of the ceremony.

 There is also often a musical and artistic aspect of the ceremony.
 For example, more than 400 artists took part in the opening ceremony of the 2017 World Games in Wroclaw.

 Athlete party

-Since 1993 at The Hague, an athlete party has been held in the middle of the competition, and a similar event is planned for Birmingham 2022.
+Since 1993 at The Hague, an athlete party has been held in the middle of the competition.
 It was intended to allow all athletes to participate in at least one ceremony (opening, athlete party, or closing) during the competition.